erkartik2001/erkartik2001/README.md

 ### Robotics & Computer Vision
 - **Autonomous Robot Navigation:** Developed a robot navigation system using ROS and computer vision techniques to achieve autonomous navigation in dynamic environments.

-- **Object Detection System:** Implemented a real-time object detection system using TensorFlow and OpenCV for [Project Name].
+- **Object Detection System:** Implemented a real-time object detection system using TensorFlow and OpenCV for Autonomous Pick and Place system.

 ### Generative AI
 - **Artistic Style Transfer:** Created a neural network model for artistic style transfer, allowing users to transform ordinary images into various artistic styles.